afqueiruga/afqueiruga.github.io/CV.md

    a poster: "Interdependence of Flow and Geomechanical Processes During Short- and Long-Term Gas Displacement EOR Processes in Fractured Shale Oil Formations")*
+1. **A. F. Queiruga**, M. T. Reagan, and G. J. Moridis, "A dual-mesh framework for fully coupled flow and geomechanics in the TOUGH+Millstone suite," 2018 TOUGH Symposium, Berkeley, CA, October 2018.
 1. Moridis, G. J., M. T. Reagan, and **A. F. Queiruga**, “ Geomechanical stability and overall system behavior of sloping oceanic accumulations of hydrates responding to dissociation